 Description: State and its partners will conduct informational sessions with waiver participants, families, and advocates that include in-person, webinar sessions, and written information, Understanding the final rule and how it may or may not effect waiver services, overview of Hawaii's proposed HCBS Transition Plan and how it will guide the path forward toward full compliance, and encourage participation during periods of public input.

-Proposed Dates: Every 6 months to 01/2019 Responsible Agencies: DOH/DDD, DHS/MQD
+Proposed Dates: Every 6 months to 01/2019 Responsible Agencies: DOH/DDD, DHS/MQD information.
+The presentation is a component of the transition plan

 Key Stakeholders: Participants, families, SAAC, SPIN, DHS/MQD, DOH/OHCA, DOH/DDD, DD